saltcorn/saltcorn/README.md

 npx saltcorn-install -y
 ```

-The first two lines will install Node.js 16.
+The first two lines will install Node.js 16 (you can also use 18 or 20).
 The last line will call the Saltcorn install script
 accepting all the defaults, which installs PostgreSQL and sets up Saltcorn as a service
 listening on port 80.